opensearch-project/documentation-website/_search-plugins/cross-cluster-search.md

   }
 }'
 ```
-All of the curl requests can also be sent using OpenSearch Dashboards Dev tools
+All of the curl requests can also be sent using OpenSearch Dashboards Dev Tools.
 {: .tip }
 ![OpenSearch Dashboards UI for configuring remote cluster for Cross-cluster search]({{site.url}}{{site.baseurl}}/images/ccs-devtools.png)